Vishnuxx/maveli-portfolio/README.md

 ## Maveli portfolio

 * Built with SolidJS
-* specially designed for desktop screens
+* specifically designed for desktop screens
 * Tested on MacOS (chrome , brave , safari and mozilla)